 Environmental Ethics Outreach

 Students who study environmental ethics (Philosophy 331) have an option to participate in a community outreach project with students at Ponderosa High School.
-This project is coordinated by an NAU student director and a team of other students who have completed or who are currently enrolled in the class.
+This project is coordinated by a team of students who have completed or who are enrolled in the class.
 These students work closely with the faculty at Ponderosa, Rachel Steagall, Chair of the Math and Science Department, and John Taylor, the Sustainability and Innovation Coordinator.
-NAU students develop a two-part lesson plan that relates to what Ponderosa students are studying in their science class.
-The first part of the lesson is classroom based and is focused on philosophical concepts and analysis.
-The second part of the lesson is a field-based activity, where students have an opportunity to see how the concepts apply to the natural world.
+Students develop a two-part lesson related to what Ponderosa students are studying in their science class.
+The first part of the lesson is classroom based and focused on philosophical concepts and analysis.
+The second part of the lesson is field-based activity, where students have an opportunity to see how the concepts apply to the natural world.

 NAU student mission statement for environmental ethics outreach

 To actualize participants full potential by facilitating an opportunity to foster critical thinking and engagement with the environment in a creative and supportive atmosphere.

-This project was originally inspired by Jacqueline Mackey, who graduated with a degree in environmental studies at NAU in 2011 and is now enrolled in an MA program at Prescott College.
-Students enrolled in environmental ethics at NAU in the summer of 2011 developed Jacqueline’s idea as part of their coursework, and coined the name MyEarth Adventures to describe her vision.
+The Environmental Outreach Program was inspired by Jacqueline Mackey, who graduated with a degree in environmental studies from NAU in 2011 and is currently enrolled in an MA program at Prescott College.
+Students enrolled in environmental ethics at NAU in the summer of 2011 developed Jacqueline’s idea as part of their coursework.
 They worked as teams and developed a curriculum, structured a budget, created a marketing plan, incorporated GIS technology, designed a logo, and wrote a mission statement.
 Their creative and productive efforts were informed by their study of Henry David Thoreau, Aldo Leopold, Peter Singer, and Jack Turner.
 Students used GPS devices to locate indigenous species like agave and sugar sumac.
 They discussed how the Sinagua used such plants and how it affected their relation to the land.
 The pilot program included discussions about Leopold’s Land Ethic and the land community.